Circle of Death

 You: Make someone at the table take a drink.

-Waterfall: When an Ace card is drawn, everyone waterfalls (chugs their drink after the person to their right starts chugging in domino fashion, and can’t stop until the same person to their right stops), starting with the player that drew the Ace.
+Waterfall: When an Ace card is drawn, everyone waterfalls (chugs their drink after the person to their right starts chugging in domino fashion and can’t stop until the same person to their right stops), starting with the player that drew the Ace.

 The game ends when all cards are drawn.

-If you want to keep on playing or players are not drunk enough yet, just shuffle all the cards and play another round of Circle of Death.
+If you want to keep playing or players are not drunk enough, just shuffle all the cards and play another round of “Circle of Death”.
 You can also give Kings Cup a try!

-Bonus: Circle of Death Rules Ideas
+Bonus: “Circle of Death” Rules Ideas

-What makes Circle of Death a great party drinking game is that you can come up with all sorts of alternative rules to make your game more exciting!
-You will realize that although Circle of Death is basically the same as Kings Cup, some rules may be different.
-You can decide which rules to keep the same or change up a bit.
+What makes “Circle of Death” a great party drinking game is that you can come up with all sorts of alternative rules to make your game more exciting!
+Here are some “Circle of Death” rule ideas you can try to create your own version of Circe of Death!

 Red and Black